taylorjoshu00/nanoids.co.uk/index.md

 5. [Build NanoIDS image](./build_nano_image.md)
 6. [Flash Image onto hardware](./flash_image.md)

-Updating a image is similar to the above except you only need to write a new slice to the NanaBSD install and set it as the active partition, this is acived easily using the NanoBSD ```update.sh``` script
+Updating a image is similar to the above except you only need to write a new slice to the NanaBSD install and set it as the active partition, this is acived easily using the NanoBSD ```update``` script

  This website is still under development In the meantime check out the [repo](https://github.com/taylorjoshu00/NanoIDS)